KevinGrant12/crypto-clopse/content/collections/articles/safemoons-price-is-strong-as-other-coins-take-a-shit.md

         text: 'John Karony'
       -
         type: text
-        text: ', does multiple times a month?
-What other cryptocurrencies do you have access to in which you can ask questions directly to the CEO and SafeMoon team?'
+        text: ', does several times a month?
+What other cryptocurrencies do you have access to in which you can ask questions directly to the CEO and SafeMoon team?
+So much good I think I''ll have to spread it into a couple more articles!'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'If Elon Musk is as brilliant as he says he is, then SafeMoon might already be on his ' -
-        type: text
-        marks:
-          -
-            type: bold
-          -
-            type: italic
-        text: radar
-      -
-        type: text
-        text: '.
-Wait, what''s this?
-Starlink is also in The Gambia?
-I am drawing any lines here, but once in a blue moon the starts will align.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Goodness, I''ve went and tired myself out again rambling about the the price of SafeMoon has held true to its message.
-I guess its about time you spread your wings and checked out the SafeMoon Community for yourself!
-Don''t be shy, its filled with positive folks '
+        text: 'Goodness, I''ve went and tired myself out again rambling about how the price of SafeMoon has held true to its message and how we have the greatest crypto community of all time.
+I guess its about time you spread your wings and checked out the SafeMoon community for yourself!
+Don''t be shy, its filled with positive folks and...whatever rhymes with that!
+Til next time friends!'
 ---